Water Only As Needed

 Why does the City water during the day?

 Large areas such as parks, schools, churches, etc. require a great deal of pressure to water.
-If those users areas also watered at night, nearby resident's water pressure could be impacted when they are trying to water.
+If those users’ areas are also watered at night, nearby residents’ water pressure could be impacted when they are trying to water.
 Further, the City's sprinklers are industrial sprinkler heads that mist less than residential heads, thus reducing evaporation.
 In addition, some spaces are so large and require so many stations, it's impossible to avoid watering during the day.

 Why does the City water when it's raining?

-The City owns and maintains over 180 acres of landscaped parks, parkway strips, etc. That translates into an enormous amount of sprinkler controllers throughout the City.
+The City owns and maintains over 180 acres of landscaped parks, parkway strips, etc. That translates into an enormous number of sprinkler controllers throughout the City.
 While newer areas have smart controllers, many of our systems are not upgraded.
 With only one full-time position over City sprinklers, it's unfeasible to shut off each sprinkler system and then turn them all back on again.

 Is our drinking water supply at risk?